panda-re/panda/docs/PANDA.md

 It also means that your code can use the various target-specific macros, such as `target_ulong`, in order to get code that works with all of QEMU's architectures.

+## Personal Plugins

+You can also pull plugin code from some other directory, i.e., not from `panda/qemu/panda_plugins`.
+This allows you to maintain a separate repository of your personal plugins.

+    1. Create a directory in which you will create personal plugins.  `/home/you/personal_plugins`
+    2. Create a subdirectory `personal_plugins/panda_plugins` there as well.
+    3. Copy `panda/qemu/extra_plugins_panda.mak` into that `panda_plugins` subdir.
+    4. Say you have written a plugin you want to call `new_cool`.
+Create a subdirectory `panda_plugins/new_cool` and put the code for the new plugin there.
+    5. Create a file `panda_plugins/config.panda` with names of enabled plugins as you would normally.
+    6. You can use the the same makefile set-up as with regular plugins.
+However, you'll have to `include ../extra-plugins-panda.mak` and not `panda.mak`
+    7. configure with --extra-plugins-path=/home/you/personal_plugins
+    8. Build as usual and you should compile `new_cool` plugin and its code be deposited in, e.g., `i386-softmmu/panda_plugins`

 ## Plugin Initialization and Shutdown

 All plugins are required to contain, at minimum, two functions with the